 With the winters getting colder every season, having a warm blanket can improve our quality of sleep exponentially.
 It is indeed items that tend to go unnoticed and forgotten since it is the duvet or quilt that stand out as the star of the bed, while it is the bedsheets that provide that caress of softness that your skin so needs, but it is the blanket that creates a definitive barrier between you and the outside to keep you warm in winters.

-When it comes to buying a blanket for your bedroom, you may think there's not much to think about, more than color or size, but while choosing the right blanket is fairly straightforward, there's more to it for best comfort and good looking docor.
+Regarding buying a blanket for your bedroom, you may think there's not much to think about, more than color or size, but while choosing the right blanket is fairly straightforward, there's more to it for best comfort and good looking decor.
 Here are some points to keep in mind.

 Choose the right size of the blanket: